artemave/node-test-runners-performance-comparison/readme.md

 A set of test files is generated for each test runner and each test type.
 To generate a set, I take every `.js` file in `./node_modules/sails/lib` ([Sails](https://sailsjs.com/) is just a project with many files in this context).
 To be more realistic, every test file imports its `lib` counterpart.

-Scenarios 1 and 2 contain a "baseline" column, which is just a bare node running the same payload.
+Scenarios 1 and 2 contain a "baseline" column, which is just bare node running the same payload.

 > Scenario 3 involves concurrency, so picking the right "baseline" technology is not straightforward and hence remains a TODO.